Global Strong Solutions to the Three-Dimensional Axisymmetric Compressible Navier-Stokes Equations with Large Initial Data and Vacuum: Introduction and main results

-Similar to the approach in \cite{HL2,FLL,FLW}, the key to obtaining the upper bound for the density is deriving the $L^\infty$-norm estimate of the effective viscous flux $G$ (see (\ref{gw}) for its definition).
+As in \cite{HL2,FLL,FLW}, the key to obtaining the upper bound of the density is to estimate the $L^\infty$-norm of the effective viscous flux $G$ (see (\ref{gw}) for its definition).
 In view of the slip boundary conditions and $(\ref{ns})_2$, we deduce that $G$ satisfies the elliptic equation (\ref{evf1}).
 Using axisymmetry, we transform equation (\ref{evf1}) into its two-dimensional form (\ref{evf2}).
 Subsequently, with the help of Green's function for the two-dimensional unit disk and a conformal mapping, we derive the pointwise estimate of $G$ (see Lemmas \ref{l7} and \ref{ll7}).
-Following a series of careful calculations, we finally obtain the desired upper bound for $\rho$, provided $\beta>\frac{4}{3}$.
-See Lemma \ref{l9} and its proof.
+Through a series of careful calculations, we obtain the desired time-uniform upper bound of the density, provided $\beta>\frac{4}{3}$; see Lemma \ref{l9} and its proof.